nicolebonneau/nicoles_test_thing/readme.md

 This is info on nicoles test thing.
 ---

-# About Nicole
+# About Nicole B

-stuff about nicoles test thing here
+Frannie took a class and gave me the idea.